LucaCiucci/LC_base_classes/README.md

 }
 ```

-This teckique can be used to replace `void*` pointer as "user data" storage method, for example consider:
+This technique can be used to replace `void*` pointer as "user data" storage method, for example consider:
 ```cpp
 void set_callback_for_some_stuff(void (*fcn)(void* pData), void* pData);
 ```